rixon33/PlatformCourses/README.md

 RxAcademy is a modern web platform for online courses, built with React and TypeScript.
 Discover, filter, and enroll in high-quality courses, track your progress, and join a vibrant learning community.

+Customization
+RxAcademy is open for customization — feel free to adapt the platform to fit your own needs.
+Whether you're building a personal learning portal or a public course directory, you can modify, extend, or integrate the project as you like.

 ## Features

 - 🔍 **Course filtering** by category and difficulty (combine both!)